The Parents' Guide:

 Chats: To get to the chat for the day, use the Scholars Online chat login (available from any page at www.scholarsonline.org).

-The Procedures page has some specific guidelines for how students might schedule completing all the tasks for each week's work.
+The Procedures page and the Student Guide have guidelines suggesting how students might schedule completing all the tasks for each week's work.
 You should go over these suggestions and modify them to suit your student's learning style and outside commitments.
 Most Biology students are at least freshman or sophomores who have some self-discipline, but they still need help setting their goals and disciplining themselves to get work done in a timely fashion.
 You will have to decide how much help your student needs, but at the very least, you should meet with him once a week to go over the checklist and make sure that he is completing preparation reading and homework on time.

-Students sometimes find the study guide exercises a bore, and since I do not collect homework for these (copying them into email is more an exercise in typing than fruitful study of biology), they may lack motivation to actually do the work involved.
-Encourage your student to complete as many of the exercises as possible, especially during the first eight units. which cover material unfamiliar to most students.
-Go over the answers with the student, or at least perform spot checks each week on the study guide.
-All exercises have the answers in the back of the book, even the essay questions.
+Students often run into problems with individual homework exercises, and since I do not collect homework for these (copying them into email is more an exercise in typing than fruitful study of biology), they may lack motivation to actually do the work involved.
+However, you should encourage your student to complete as many of the exercises as possible, especially during the early units, which establish basic applications of chemical concepts to biological situations.
+Students who are attempting AP credit should write out all the textbook exercises assigned (even if they do not actually have responsibility for posting their answers to the Moodle) and save these in a notebook as demonstration of completed work, if this becomes an issue.

-As the student matures, he may not need to do all the study guide exercises.
-Help the student to identify the types of exercise or questions which give him difficulties.
+Help your student identify the particular areas where he has difficulties.
 Does he have problems with remembering facts or what terms mean?
 Then drill work is probably in order; making flash cards or using a flash card program like the ones at Quizlet may help with this aspect of study.
 Much of the study of biology involves learning the names of things, and sometimes this just takes a lot of memorization work.

-My experience has been that students regularly complete most of the study guide exercises, drill themselves on the multiple choice questions in the study gude, and take the online Moodle quizzes have little to fear from the SAT II examinations and do very well.
+My experience has been that students regularly review all the textbook exercises, drill themselves on the multiple choice questions in the text, and take the online Moodle quizzes have little to fear from the ACT or SAT II subject examinations and do very well.
+Those who work the AP examples we cover in class also do very well on the AP exams.

 Most work is uploaded or entered into the Moodle.
 Please note when uploading assignments to the Moodle:

-In order for you to keep track of whether your student is completing the work, you might want to set up your own checklist.
-Each chat session requires the student to complete items 1-5.
-Each chapter requires the student to complete 6-8.
-All students must complete lab work, but due dates vary depending on the length of the lab.
+In order for you to keep track of whether your student is completing the work, you might want to set up your own checklist:

-Moodle quizzes are open during the week following completion of the unit they cover, then closed except for a brief "makeup-and-review" period prior to the semester exam.
-During the open period, students may take the quiz more than once; high score counts.
-Be sure that your students take the quiz early enough in the open period to study and retake the quiz if there are significant problems.
+Moodle quizzes are open during the week following completion of the unit they cover, then closed except for a brief grace period prior to the semester exam.
+During the grace period, students may make up a missed quiz or retake an earlier quiz for a maximum of two attempts; high score counts.
+Encourage your student to take the quiz during the period following completion of a chapter to identify areas that will need review before the exam, then use the grace period to identify any remaining issues prior to our final review session.
 Students are able to review answers for each Moodle online quiz once they submit it.
 My questions may differe somewhat from the study guide terminology to give the students some experience with typical SAT and AP types of questions.
 If either you or they are still confused about the answers, please e-mail me.

 You should refer to this guide, to the FAQs page, and to the Procedures page frequently.
 These pages contain material that was developed in answer to questions other parents have asked me, so many of your questions may be answered already in one of these pages.

-You should also feel free to e-mail me with specific questions at any time, and especially with corrections to the web materials (misspellings, missing links, possible quiz key errors).
+E-mail: You should feel free to e-mail me with specific questions at any time, and especially with corrections to the web materials (misspellings, missing links, possible quiz key errors).

 Here are a couple of other guidelines for e-mail: